Lifestyle

 In choosing a city for your Alabama retirement, it’s important to compare the 65+ population, the cost of living, and access to all the amenities you’ll need.

-When people think of retiring to a warm Southern climate, Florida is often the first state that comes to mind.
-But neighboring Alabama has plenty to offer, as well, including charming small towns and beach communities.
-The best places to retire in Alabama are both affordable and packed with amenities, with a cost of living that doesn’t break the bank.
+Thinking of retiring to a warm Southern climate?
+Florida might be top of mind, but I’ll let you in on a little secret: neighboring Alabama is one of the best states to retire, with charming small towns and beach communities.
+The best places to retire in Alabama are affordable and packed with amenities, so the cost of living won’t break the bank.

 Auburn